truonganhvu205/login-v1/README.md

 #### Description

-A simple API login/register/logout authentication using JWT.
+A simple login/register/logout authentication using JWT.

 * To create a quality secret key, use: